brock-ricker/fantasy_football/README.md

 Player Score Regression Model Evaluation
 ---

 When it comes to predicting player score, not all errors are created equal.
-If a player out-scores a prediciton it is a happy surprise, if the player under-scores a prediction it's a sad result.
+If a player out-scores a prediction it is a happy surprise, if the player under-scores a prediction it's a sad result.
 By comparing predicted scores vs. actual scores on the test set of data (by position) I get the following:

 ![image](https://user-images.githubusercontent.com/99829862/178125441-99bcbccf-5899-4937-986a-2bf82ecc7580.png)